 What if your authentic truth is that you are a private person that isn’t interested in splashing your life across social media, curated or not?
 Does that make you any less “good” at what you do?
 Not everyone wants to be an “influencer”, and not everyone wants to live their entire life in public.
 Life is messy and imperfect and not always exactly what we are comfortable sharing with the world.

 And that’s OK.
 Those experiences make me who I am as a person, and those highs and lows do shape and inform my outlook and how I approach things.
 But am I less talented, or less skilled at my chosen profession because I don’t feel compelled to splash all of those highs and lows across social media day in and day out?

 I don’t have all of the answers.
 Honestly, I’m not sure that anyone does.
 It does seem that somehow “researching” folks on social media has replaced actually getting to know the people that we want to work with.
 I can promise that you the easiest way to determine if you want to work with me, is to just reach out and talk to me.
 Getting to know a new client and building up a friendship is different to me than living my life on social media.
-Ask me for a custom sample, or let’s schedule a Zoom call so you can ask me the questions you have.
+I’m perfectly willing to schedule a Zoom call so you can ask me any questions you may have.
 Just please don’t presume to know me based on the very limited view that I share on social media.

 My talent and my skills are not defined by my social media presence.